mogtofu33/docker-compose-drupal/README.md

 This stack is not a one line command but more for users with a good dev-op level and knowledge on each technology used.

-See other great project for a Docker based development:
+See other great project for a Docker based development

 - [Lando](https://docs.devwithlando.io/tutorials/drupal8.html)
 - [Docksal](https://docksal.io/)